-If you're looking to swap Dogecoin, SwapSpace is your one-stop-shop.
-We have some light reading for you - in case you'd want a refresher on what is Dogecoin or some fresh information about DOGE’s price movements.
-And, of course, we provide you with the multiple Dogecoin exchange options so that you can choose the offer with the best rates and lowest Dogecoin fees, as well as other parameters that suit you.
+If you're looking to swap Dogecoin, SwapSpace is your one-stop shop.
+We have some light reading for you — in case you'd like a refresher on what is Dogecoin, or some fresh information about DOGE’s price movements.
+And, of course, we provide you with multiple Dogecoin exchange options so that you can choose the offer with the best rates and lowest Dogecoin fees, as well as other parameters that suit you.

 Dogecoin Price Stats

 To help you make a decision about exchanging your Dogecoin, we gathered some cold hard numbers: Dogecoin price chart and other stats, such as Dogecoin market cap.

 DOGE 24H HIGH $0.17195128260038

 DOGE PRICE $0.16868193523549

 Dogecoin Price Chart

 Here you can see the current price of Dogecoin, as well as Dogecoin price history.

 Doge is a cryptocurrency that was created in 2013 by software developers Billy Markus and Jackson Palmer.
 The currency takes its name and logo from the popular "Doge" meme, which features a Shiba Inu dog with colorful text in broken English.